dart1492/ticketeer/README.md

 - [Flutter credit card](https://pub.dev/packages/flutter_credit_card).
 Provides credit card widget that can be tied with different TextField widgets to display credit card info: number, cvv, date, etc.
 - [Barcode widget](https://pub.dev/packages/barcode_widget).
 Provides functionality to generate different barcode types based on some app data and display this barcode on the screen.

+You will be able to see all of them listed in pubspec.yaml file

+## Release
+I've decided to add github workflow to build and release apk here, in the [releases](https://github.com/dart1492/ticketeer/releases) section.

 ## Showcase 📱